RebelliousCat/Directory_Tree_Generator/README.md

 The latest version can be downloaded from the [Released](https://github.com/RebelliousCat/Directory_Tree_Generator/releases) section.

 A minimal tool that generates a textual directory tree of the folder in which it is executed.
 This is the initial basic version, made quickly and used for some time.
-It will very likely be improved in the near future to meet specific needs.
+It will very likely be improved in the near future to meet specific needs, that’s why I’m posting, it might help someone.

-This is the initial basic version that was made quickly and reused over time, without extra features or configuration.

 ## What it does